bscal/CombatReport/README.md

 My reason for making this was I always thought it would be cool to have a damage meter type plugin showing stats.
 Plus I wanted to practice kotlin.

+### Requirements
+CombatReport does not require you to download any dependencies.
+KSpigot will automatically download thanks to the plugin.yml "libraries" field.

+I have not tested or will support versions below these:
+* Java 16
+* Minecraft/Spigot 1.17.1

 ### Installing
-Requires no dependencies but does use the KSpigot library which your server will automatically download
 #### Server
 * Download the jar from releases
 * Place inside your server's plugin's directory